gg2001/EmailBot/README.md

 > Discord server: https://discord.gg/MfFMxu9

+## P.S.

+I just fixed this as their a user bypass vulnerability available in the orginal and they won't fix even though I PR'd :/

 ## Usage

 After [inviting](https://discord.com/api/oauth2/authorize?client_id=731027450607435846&permissions=268503040&scope=bot) the bot to your server, a domain must be added using `.dominadd domain`. `.vstatus` is the help command: